Night time economy framework »The framework aims to help develop a sustainable, healthy and safe night time economy in Wales.Learn more »

 An annual report which presents information by age group, client group, community based services and care home placements.

-- At 31 March 2014 there were just over 78,100 adults receiving services.
-83 per cent were receiving community-based services and 17 per cent were in care homes.
+- At 31 March 2016 there were nearly 72,300 adults receiving services.
+82 per cent were receiving community-based services and 18 per cent were in care homes.